 Students should be encouraged to hold preliminary discussions as to their dissertation topic in the first instance with their College Tutor in Michaelmas Term of the second year.
 The College Tutor may offer suggestions for potentially suitable supervisors for the student to approach.
-Advice on choosing a topic, doing research and writing a dissertation is also given at a meeting held in the eighth week of that term.
-The student must be encouraged to complete research for the dissertation during the long vacation between the second and third years.
+Advice on choosing a topic, doing research and writing a dissertation is also given.
+The student must be encouraged to complete research for the dissertation during the Long Vacation between the second and third years.
 Students will be asked to give a brief presentation on their dissertation topic and the progress they have made at the beginning of Hilary Term of their third year of study.